aws/karpenter-provider-aws/website/content/en/docs/concepts/nodeclasses.md

 AMI Selector Terms are used to configure custom AMIs for Karpenter to use, where the AMIs are discovered through ids, owners, name, and [tags](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html). **When you specify `amiSelectorTerms`, you fully override the default AMIs that are selected on by your EC2NodeClass [`amiFamily`]({{< ref "#specamifamily" >}}).**

-Keep in mind that amiFamily determines the bootstrapping mode, while amiSelectorTerms specifies the specific AMI to be used.Therefore, ensure consistency between amiFamily and amiSelectorTerms to avoid conflicts.

 This selection logic is modeled as terms, where each term contains multiple conditions that must all be satisfied for the selector to match.
 Effectively, all requirements within a single term are ANDed together.
 It's possible that you may want to select on two different AMIs that have unrelated requirements.
 In this case, you can specify multiple terms which will be ORed together to form your selection logic.
 The example below shows how this selection logic is fulfilled.

 ```yaml